pcaston/OpenPeerPower.github.io/source/_docs/autostart/init.d.markdown

 ## 2. Select a user

-Create or pick a user that the Home Assistant daemon will run under.
-Update script to set `RUN_AS` to the username that should be used to execute Home Assistant.
+Create or pick a user that the Open Peer Power daemon will run under.
+Update script to set `RUN_AS` to the username that should be used to execute Open Peer Power.

 ## 3. Change `hass` executable and other variables if required

-Some installation environments may require a change in the Home Assistant executable `hass`.
+Some installation environments may require a change in the Open Peer Power executable `hass`.
 Update script to set `HASS_BIN` to the appropriate `hass` executable path.
 Please also check the other variables for the appropriate value.
 In general the defaults should work

 ## 4. Install this service